lemlac/mulem/docs/reference.md

 ## Meta Bindings (`::`)

 Variable and functions primarily use the equals sign (`=`) and are for storing actual data within a program, but there's another type of binding used for abstract values for the compiler to know about like constants, types, inline-functions, and generics.
 This type of declaration is **constant**; in other words, they cannot be **mutated** or **shadowed**.
 Depending on what it is, subsequent `::` of the same name will modify its definition.
 The most common is `:: impl[]` with adds methods and static variables to a meta binding.

+Meta bindings are meant to resemble definitions. *"This is that."* Only when things get complicated should you have to expand on that.
+It should be easy and simple to define something.
+They are like the language file of your API, telling the compiler how to speak your own custom language—not just the language that you *speak* but the language that you *think* in.

 ### Constants